Joseph Fielding Smith: Early life

-Smith's mother worked as a midwife to help provide for the family, and delivered nearly 1000 babies in her career without ever having a mother or infant die in childbirth.
+Smith's mother worked as a midwife to help provide for the family, and delivered nearly 1,000 babies in her career without ever having a mother or infant die in childbirth.
 As a boy, Smith often drove his mother by wagon to the various deliveries that she attended in Salt Lake City.
 Smith's primary schooling took place in "ward schools", which in the 19th century were semi-formal schools run by members of each ward which taught the traditional "three R's": reading, writing, and arithmetic.
 As a teenager Smith completed two years of study at the Latter-day Saint College, an institution equivalent to the modern U.S. high school, which provided courses in the basic areas of mathematics, geography, history, basic science, and penmanship.
 After leaving the college, Smith began working as a stock clerk doing manual labor at ZCMI to supplement the family's income.
 Smith was present in the large assembly room of the Salt Lake Temple for its dedication on April 6, 1893, by church president Wilford Woodruff.

 Family and personal life

 Smith married his first wife, Louie Emily "Emyla" Shurtliff (born June 16, 1876) on April 26, 1898.
 In March 1899, church president Lorenzo Snow called him on a mission to Great Britain, which he completed (May 1899 - July 1901), leaving Louie in Salt Lake City.
 On May 12, 1899, Smith was set apart as a missionary and ordained a seventy by his father.
 A small group of missionaries, including Smith and his older brother, Joseph Richards Smith, left the next day for England.
 After his return from the British mission, Smith and his wife had two daughters, Josephine and Julina.
 Louie died of complications of a third pregnancy on March 28, 1908.
-For part of this time Smith was a member of the Mormon Tabernacle Choir for part of the time that Evan Stephens was the conductor.
+For part of this time Smith was a member of the Mormon Tabernacle Choir, including time with Evan Stephens as conductor.

 Smith married Ethel Georgina Reynolds (born October 23, 1889), the daughter of prominent LDS Church leader George Reynolds, on November 2, 1908.
 They had four girls (Emily, Naomi, Lois, and Amelia) and five boys (Joseph Fielding (often called Joseph Fielding Smith, Jr.), Lewis Warren, George Reynolds, Douglas Allan, and Milton Edmund).
 Their youngest daughter, Amelia, married Bruce R. McConkie, who was named to the Quorum of the Twelve Apostles shortly after Smith's death.
 Ethel died of a cerebral hemorrhage on August 26, 1937, at age 47.

 Ethel had specifically requested that Jessie Ella Evans (December 29, 1902 – August 2, 1971) sing at her funeral.
 Evans, born to Jonathan Evans and Janet Buchanan Evans, had joined the Mormon Tabernacle Choir in 1918, was a member of the American Light Opera Company (1923–27), and was the Salt Lake County Recorder.
 In November 1937, Evans and Smith were engaged to be married.

 In April 12, 1938, Smith married Evans in the Salt Lake Temple.
 The marriage was performed by Heber J. Grant.
 The couple had no children and Jessie died on August 2, 1971.